-Your employees, vendors, subs and suppliers have their own payment terms and if you don’t pay them on time you risk loosing them.
+Your employees, vendors, subs, and suppliers have their own payment terms, and if you don’t pay them on time you risk losing them.

 Most drywall contractors find that their clients take 30, 45, or 90+ days to pay their invoices.
 This can mean you are waiting on funds for upwards of two months even though you have had to pay your expenses much quicker.

 But what working capital options do drywall contractors have?